WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 • You need the 0% VAT proof of export and are running out of time within the 150-day window

 Important: Do not delay.
-After 150 days from the release of goods, obtaining a standard export confirmation becomes considerably more difficult.
-We recommend taking action no later than day 21.
+After 150 days from the release of goods, the customs office may invalidate the export declaration - obtaining a standard export confirmation then becomes considerably more difficult.
+We recommend taking action well before the 90-day ex-officio trigger threshold.

 How the Enquiry Procedure Works